Another Green World: Legacy

 The album has made several top albums lists.
 Pitchfork placed the album at number ten on its list of greatest albums of the 1970s.
 In 2012, Rolling Stone ranked the album number 429 on its list of the 500 greatest albums of all time, and then at number 338 in the updated 2020 list.
-In 2003, Blender placed the album on its list of "500 CDs You Must Own: Alternative Rock", stating that the album is "Experimental yet accessible, it’s exactly the kind of album that Eno devotees long for from him today".
+In 2003, Blender placed the album on its list of "500 CDs You Must Own: Alternative Rock", calling it "experimental yet accessible" and "exactly the kind of album that Eno devotees long for from him today".

-An extract from the title track was used as the theme music for BBC Two television's arts series Arena.
+An extract from the title track was used as the theme music for the BBC Two series Arena.

-Accolades

-The information regarding lists including Another Green World is adapted from Acclaimed Music, except where otherwise noted.

 Track listing

 Personnel

 Credits adapted from Another Green World back cover.